importcjj/rust-ajson/README.md

 ## problems

-RJSON has just been finished, there may be some bugs and shortcomings, please feel free to issue.
+AJSON has just been finished, there may be some bugs and shortcomings, please feel free to issue.
 Also, Rust is a new language for me, and maybe ajson isn't rust enough, so I hope you have some suggestions.

 ## License
  MIT License.